MEd in Special Education

 Summer deadline: March 1

 Faculty selection committees review applications for admission into the various graduate programs.
-Factors considered in the graduate student review process include previous academic course work and performance, GRE scores, letters of recommendation from professors or professional supervisors and relevant professional work experiences.
+Factors considered in the graduate student review process include previous academic course work and performance, letters of recommendation from professors or professional supervisors and relevant professional work experiences.
 The letter of intent is evaluated for advising purposes and is an indication of the applicant’s motivation, professionalism and writing competencies.
 Interviews with faculty are often arranged as part of the admissions review process.

 Required Application Materials